theochem/horton/doc/user_espfit.rst

 Introduction
 ============

-The general idea behind the ESP fitting tools in Horton is to allow fitting and assessment of charges in isolated and 3D-periodic systems with compatible methodologies.
+The general idea behind the electrostatic potential (ESP) fitting tools in Horton is to allow fitting and assessment of charges in isolated and 3D-periodic systems with compatible methodologies.
 Furthermore, the procedure is broken into different steps, such that one can carry out more specialized ESP fits.